Tarptent StratoSpire 2

 There is one design warning I should expand on: the tent really is designed to use two trekking poles for support (Henry makes this very clear, and in fact he didn't particularly like that I don't use them since he felt I'd have a better experience with his tent with trekking poles).

 The tent poles that Henry sold me have worked, but they bow under the pressure of the tent (especially with wind).
-At some point, I will definitely start to use trekking poles and will use them with the tent.
+As I thought would happen, I have started using trekking poles instead of the tent poles and everything works 100%.

 Construction & Durability: I did a couple hundred miles of hiking and a few peak ascents this last summer and it held up fine.

 Conditions: I've been using it primarily in the Washington Cascade mountain range close to the Mount Rainier National Park (up to about 6,000').
 That means I've been in an alpine environment that is fairly humid/rainy/wet at most times.
 Further, winds can gust to 40 mph so the tent has been wind tested and it holds up.
 The coldest it's been for me has been in the mid-20's.
 Again, no issues.

 Weight: Not including poles (5 oz for set of 2), but including everything else including the tent's stow-bag and aluminum stakes, this thing weighs in just under three lbs.